Forced-air furnace to air-source heat pump conversion rebate

-Get a $1,500 rebate from PSE when you replace your electric forced-air furnace with a qualifying air-source heat pump.
+Receive a $1,500 rebate from PSE when you replace your electric forced-air furnace with a qualifying energy-efficient air-source heat pump.

-- Must upgrade to air-source heat pump system that is AHRI performance certified with an 8.5 HSPF/14 SEER or better
+- You must upgrade to an air-source heat pump system that is AHRI Certified® with an 8.5 HSPF/14 SEER rating or better

-- Customers with existing gas furnaces or boilers are not eligible
+- If you have an existing gas furnace or boiler, you are not eligible for this rebate

-The installation of a heat pump or air conditioner can sometimes cause a fluctuation in the power supply when the equipment starts, which can result in a visible flicker of the lighting in your home or the homes of your neighbors.
-To ensure that your heat pump installation does not cause a power quality issue, it is important that you discuss this potential issue with your contractor or call a PSE Customer Construction Services specialist at 1-888-321-7779 for assistance.
+You should know.
+The installation of a heat pump or air conditioner can sometimes cause a fluctuation in the power supply when your equipment starts.
+This may result in a visible flicker of the lighting in your home or your neighbors' homes.